nav164/amadeus_flight_search/README.md

 ```
 in your browser go to [http://localhost:4200](http://localhost:4200)

-## Enhancement can be done
+## Enhancement in progress
-* We can write the jasmine unit test cases
+* Jasmine unit test cases (Karma)
-* All the labels can be reffered from en.json file under assets folder (Translate pipe can be used).
+* All the labels in the application are moving en.json file under assets folder (Using translate pipe).
-* All the error message can be put in a constant file and can be reffered from there.
+* All the  error message are moving to constant file so that it can be reffered from a centralized place.